Fares-Effective December 1, 2019:

 |Cash Fare (One Way)||$4.00|

-Passes, cards and tickets are available for purchase at Quincy Street Station, at this website by clicking on “Store“, and at all Topeka Dillons and Hy-Vee grocery stores.
-Annual Passes can only be purchased at QSS.
+Passes, cards and tickets are available for purchase at Quincy Street Station (QSS), at this website by clicking on “Store“, and at all Topeka Dillons and Hy-Vee grocery stores.
+Annual passes can only be purchased at QSS.

 Bus Operators do not make change.
 If you do not have exact fare, you will be issued a change card for any excess amount which can be used at the farebox on future trips.
-You must have your fare, ride card, or pass (and reduced ID, if applicable) ready when boarding a vehicle.
+Change cards cannot be used to purchase passes, cards, or tickets at QSS, outlets, or online.
+You must have your fare, ride card, or pass (and Topeka Metro Reduced Fare ID, if applicable) ready when you board the vehicle.

 24-Hour Pass (Fixed-Route Only)

 This pass can also be purchased at the farebox.
-The 24-hour pass expires 24 hours after being initiated in the farebox and the time period will skip over days with no service.
+The 24-hour pass expires 24-hours after being initiated by the farebox and the time period will skip over days Topeka Metro is closed for service.

 31-Day Pass (Fixed-Route Only)

-A 31-Day Pass is recommended for riders who average at least 40 trips per month.
-31-Day Passes are valid for 31 days from the time the pass is first used on a fixed route bus.
+This pass is good for unlimited rides on the fixed route buses for 31-days from the time the pass is first used on a fixed route bus.
 Passes are not available for the Lift Service.
-Multiple passes may be purchased at one time.
-They are non-returnable and non-refundable.
+Multiple passes may be purchased at one time, but will not be initiated until first used on the bus.
+Passes are non-returnable and non-refundable.

 10-Ride Card (Fixed Route Only)

-A 10-Ride Card is recommended for riders who would not benefit from the 31-Day Pass, including occasional riders who don’t want to worry about carrying exact change.
-Multiple 10-Ride Cards may be purchased at one time and have no expiration date.
-They are non-returnable and non-refundable.
-These cards cannot be used to purchase a 24-Hour Pass.
+A 10-ride card is recommended for passengers who would not benefit from the 31-day pass, including those who only ride occasionally.
+Multiple cards may be purchased at one time and have no expiration date.
+Each time the passenger uses the card to pay their fare, one trip is deducted from the remaining total.
+Cards are non-returnable and non-refundable.
+These cards cannot be used to purchase a 24-hour pass.

 Lift Ticket Strip (Lift Service Only)